mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_e_mccc.md

       - CourseIdentificationSystemDescriptor = 'LEA course code'
     - LearningStandardid 99.E5.1 (see [details](#learning-standards))

-3. Prepare District Courses 4 & 5 to associate with College courses
+3. Prepare District Course 2 to associate with College courses
-    - Review data for District Courses 4 & 5 (levels D and A) to prepare for the next section (and CourseCourseAssociation records in Scenario step 9).
+    - Review data for District Courses 2 (levels D or A) to prepare for the next section (and CourseCourseAssociation records in Scenario step 9).

 4. Create **College** Courses
     - 1 with Course Level Type = D
-    - 1 with Course Level Type = A
-    - 2 college courses to be used for Direct Pay PSEO.
+    - 1 college courses to be used for Direct Pay PSEO.
    Each college course should include the following elements:
       - EducationOrganizationId for the college (use the PostSecondaryInstitutionId as detailed in the [College Courses](descriptors_resources.md#college-courses) section)
       - MaximumAvailableCredits